csiro-data-school/llms-intro-2024/_episodes/11-prog-data-sci.md

 ## Data Science Capabilities

 SQL and Databases are used to analyze large amounts of data.
-Additionally databases can readily integrate with python data science libraries.

 For example databases often provide date/time operations that can quickly aggregate very large observational datasets.

 Some database provide geospatial capability or variants: spatialite a variant of sqlite, DuckDB-spatial a plugin for DuckDB, and PostGIS an extension of postgresql.

+## Loading a large amounts of data with duckdb

+For example we can plot some of the datasets.

 ~~~
 library(RSQLite)